What is Emptiness? How the Heart Sutra Cures Modern Anxiety and Overthinking

 You can't let go of a past relationship because you've solidified it into "the one that defined me."

 The Heart Sutra offers a way out: see that these things are empty.
-Not worthless, but not solid either.
+They still have value, and they still exist.
+They just aren't solid.
 They arose from conditions.
 They'll change.
 They were never going to be permanent anchors for your identity, because nothing can be.

 This isn't nihilism.
 It's liberation.